hmellin97/geometry-api-java/report.md

 Can the functions you test be called directly or did you need to make them public?
 * Mathieu : The function are called directly because they are static
-* My : The functions are called directly.
+* My : One function is called directly, the other is called by calling another function that later calls that function.
 * Julian : The functions are called directly.
 * Axel : I had to make `polygonTouchesPolygonImpl_` public, but `hasNonEmptyBoundary` can be called directly.
 * Henrik : They were public so that was not a problem.